windhooked/NFIQ2/README.md

     * If building a macOS universal binary, be sure all dependencies are universal as well.
 If installed via MacPorts, ensure the `+universal` variants are used.

-Builds for other OS can typically find dependencies on the system without intervention.

 OpenCV Version
 --------------